 Your personal data is anonymised, aside from your signed contract and any next of kin details that you supply to me within the contract document.
 Following that, you are then referred to by initials in all notes made following a counselling session.
 The purpose of any session notes is to allow your progress to be recorded and to provide a reminder of the session content.
 I am required by my insurance provider to keep client notes for a period of 5 years.
 After such time they will be deleted in soft copy and destroyed securely in hard copy.
 For the duration of the notes’ lifetime, they are protected by antivirus and privacy software and are password protected in soft copy format and kept in a locked box in hard copy format.
 Your contract information is kept separate to your client notes in both hard and soft copy to maintain confidentiality.
 Hard copy notes are stored anonymised in a secured locked box.
 Any information that you decide to send to me prior to sessions via email will only be viewed before your session and then deleted.
 I will not keep emails longer than is necessary in order to ensure security for my clients; this goes for any sessions that may need to be held via email in light of disaster planning/ business continuity or personal continuity (for the client or counsellor) where face to face sessions are unable to be held.
 The content may inform resultant notes but the original emails will be deleted after the notes have been produced.

-Contact details will be stored under initials with regard to any telecommunication storage (phone book, contacts etc on a mobile device) the device is PIN protected and backed-up to Google.
+Contact details will be stored under initials with regard to any telecommunication storage (phone book, contacts etc on a mobile device) the device is PIN protected and backed-up to a Google account.
 Text messages will only be kept for the length they are required and then deleted.
-Should sessions ever need to be held over the telephone for business continuity/ disaster planning or personal continuity (for the client or counsellor) then these communications will occur via Whatsapp to provide suitable encryption and
+Should sessions ever need to be held over the telephone for business continuity/ disaster planning or personal continuity (for the client or counsellor) then these communications will occur via Whatsapp to provide suitable

 b) Visitors to my website and social media platforms